quicwg/base-drafts/draft-ietf-quic-tls.md

   pre-shared key and validated the client's pre-shared key binder; see Section 4.2.11 of {{!TLS13}}.

-- The client has not demonstrated liveness, unless a RETRY packet was used.
+- The client has not demonstrated liveness, unless a Retry packet was used.

 - Any received 0-RTT data that the server responds to might be due to a replay attack.